-- 1. WORD SLAM- a literary competition to promote literacy in the arts, encourages students to compete in speech, poetry, monologues, and written presentations. - 2.
-Battle of the Books- a district-wide competition where students read 15 books selected by library association of Florida. - 3.
-Literacy Week- A week-long, January initiative in which students participate and read favorite books in class. - 4.
-SAC- The celebration of Literacy by the Student Advisory Council promotes reading through the December break by giving away free books and literacy-related materials. - 5.
-Read Across America-Senior students promote literacy by reading to elementary, feeder schools, K-2nd grade. - 6.
+- 1. Battle of the Books- a district-wide competition where students read 15 books selected by library association of Florida. - 2.
+Literacy Week- A week-long, January initiative in which students participate and read favorite books in class. - 3.
+SAC- The celebration of Literacy by the Student Advisory Council promotes reading through the December break by giving away free books and literacy-related materials. - 4.
+Read Across America-Senior students promote literacy by reading to elementary, feeder schools, K-2nd grade. - 5.
 The Literacy team reviews summative and formative assessment data to identify students for accelerated Tier 2 and Tier 3 intervention by the MTSS team.